railsuser2014/openobject-doc-book-en/4/4_10_Accounts/4_10_Accounts_place.rst

 --------------------------------

-Start by choosing the most suitable analytic representation for your company before entering it into Open ERP.
-To create the different analytic accounts, use the menu :menuselection:`Accounting --> Configuration --> Analytic Accounting --> Analytic Accounts` and click on `New` button.
+Start by choosing the most suitable analytic representation for your company before entering it into OpenERP.
+To create the different analytic accounts, use the menu :menuselection:`Accounting --> Configuration --> Analytic Accounting --> Analytic Accounts` and click the `New` button.

 .. figure::  images/account_analytic_form.png
    :scale: 50